Walking and cycling statistics presents data using two main sources: the National Travel Survey (NTS) and the Active Lives Survey (ALS).

 Latest walking and cycling statistics

-The latest figures from the National Travel Survey (NTS) shows that in 2016:
+Latest figures from the National Travel Survey (NTS) show that in 2017:

 NTS data collection consists of a face-to-face interview and a 7 day self-completed written travel diary, allowing travel patterns to be linked with individual characteristics.
 The NTS covers travel by people in all age groups, including children.

 The department’s local-level walking and cycling statistics are derived from the Active Lives Survey, an annual household survey which is administered by Sport England.